If the car battery warning light comes on while you're driving, it's not a problem to put off: it's a sign that the charging system is not working.

-When the battery light comes on, it is never a good sign
+When the car battery light comes on, in most cases the problem is the alternator.

 There are warning lights that are almost part of the dashboard landscape.